Table of contents

 - Phytocannabinoids and the Endocannabinoid System

 - Medical Marijuana, Serotonin, Adenosine, and Other Receptors

 - Vanilloid receptors, chronic pain, and medical marijuana

 - Methods of Ingesting Cannabis for Chronic Pain: Pros and Cons

-- Cannabis for Physical, Mental, Emotional and Spiritual (Total) Pain
+- Cannabis for Physical, Mental, Emotional and Total Pain

-The jury is out as to whether or not cannabis functions as a painkiller, and for what degrees of pain (mild, moderate or severe) it is useful.
+The jury is out as to whether or not cannabis functions as a painkiller and for what degrees of pain (mild, moderate, or severe) it is useful.
 However, much of the evidence so far suggests that cannabis does work for chronic pain.
-As for nerve-related neuropathic pain, cannabis may provide short-term pain relief for 1 in 5 to 6 patients.
-There are also lots of people suffering from a range of conditions saying, “Cannabis definitely helps stop my pain.”
+As for nerve-related neuropathic pain, cannabis may provide short-term pain relief for one in five to six patients.

 Download Free Guide to Marijuana and Chronic Pain

 The answer is, put simply, “Nobody knows precisely.”
 However, there are several reasonable theories.
 The paper, ‘Role of the Cannabinoid System in Pain Control and Therapeutic Implications for the Management of Acute and Chronic Pain Episodes,’ explains how cannabis might work as a painkiller more effectively.
 To give a breakdown, cannabis might help control pain by:

 - Nociceptors are receptors responsible for detecting pain, and cannabinoids can regulate pain thresholds.
 Both THC and CBD can help control the pain signals received by nociceptors.